saeyslab/spotless-benchmark/README.md

 2. `generate_and_run` takes two single-cell Seurat objects, one to generate the synthetic data (`synvis.sc_input`) and one to use as input in deconvolution methods (`sc_input`).
 See the next section for more details.

 ### Generating synthvisium data
 The workflow `subworkflows/data_generation/generate_data.nf` generates synthetic visium data with *synthvisium*.
-The arguments are assumed to be stored in a dictionary, so it may be easier to provide this in a separate yaml/JSON file, shown below:
+The arguments are assumed to be stored in a dictionary, so it may be easier to provide this in a separate yaml/JSON file.
+The four required arguments are:
 ```
 # synthvisium_params.yaml
 synvis: